wwwwwwwwwwwwwmmmmmm/SBUHacks2025/README.md

 3. Displays interactive **word clouds** of the most common positive and negative themes.
 4. Lets managers **click any word** to instantly view the transcripts and summaries where it appeared.

-And that’s not all — managers can **chat directly with CLP Flow’s AI assistant** to explore trends conversationally:
+And that’s not all — managers can **chat directly with CLP’s AI assistant** to explore trends conversationally:

 - “What were the top complaints this week?”
 - “Show me positive mentions about communication.”
 - “Summarize issues related to billing in the past 7 days.”